OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 variable without programmer intervention.
 An OpenACC compiler will likely discover not only that the outer loops are parallel, but also the inner loops, resulting in more available parallelism with fewer directives than the `parallel loop` approach.
+Had the programmer put the `kernels` construct around the convergence loop, which we have already determined is not parallel, likely would have resulted in the compiler finding no parallelism.
+Even with the `kernels` directive it is necessary for the programmer to do some amount of analysis to determine where parallelism may be found.

 Taking a look at the compiler output points to some more subtle differences between the two approaches.

     $ pgcc -acc -Minfo=accel laplace2d.c
     main: